Enlarged version: challenges to comprehension

 (c) Interrogation/brain-washing procedures: in which an individual is progressively broken down by the alternating use of kindness (the traditional cigarette) and torture, often by a 2-person team of interrogators exemplifying these characteristics.

-(d) Management/leadership: which is frequently required to apply appropriate doses of "the carrot" or "the stick" to ensure appropriate team performance.
+(d) Management/leadership: which is frequently required to apply appropriate doses of 'the carrot' or 'the stick' to ensure appropriate team performance.

 (e) Educational challenge and encouragement: whereby the teacher alternates praise and reinforcement with exposure to new challenges through which the student achieves confidence in the skills acquired.